mlochbaum/BQN/doc/group.md

 ⟩
 -->

+The dyadic Group function places values into its result based on indices that tell where each should go.
+It's a little like a backwards version of [Select](select.md), but because any number of indices can point to the same place, result elements are groups, not single values from the argument.

+Group replaces the Key operator from J or Dyalog APL, and [many forms of partitioning](https://aplwiki.com/wiki/Partition_representations).
+It's related to the K function `=` of the same name, but results in an array rather than a dictionary.

 ## Definition

-Group operates on a list of atomic-number [indices](indices.md) `𝕨` and an array `𝕩`, treated as a list of its major cells, to produce a list of groups, each containing some of the cells from `𝕩`.
-The two arguments have the same length, and each cell in `𝕩` is paired with the index in `𝕨` at the same position, which indicates which result group should include that cell.
+Group operates on a list of atomic-number [indices](indices.md) `𝕨` and an array `𝕩`, treated as a list of its [major cells](array.md#cells), to produce a list of groups, each containing some of the cells from `𝕩`.
+The two arguments have the same length, and each cell in `𝕩` is paired with the index in `𝕨` at the same position, to indicate which result group should include that cell.

         0‿1‿2‿0‿1 ≍ "abcde"  # Corresponding indices and values